facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    /etc/hostconfig.
 If you want to disable the automatic startup of MySQL, change this variable to MYSQLCOM=-NO-.

-   After the installation, you can start up MySQL by running the following commands in a terminal window.
-You must have administrator privileges to perform this task.
+   After the installation, you can start and stop MySQL by running the following commands in a terminal window.
+You must have administrator privileges to perform these tasks, and you may be prompted for your password.

    If you have installed the Startup Item, use this command to start the server: shell> sudo /Library/StartupItems/MySQLCOM/MySQLCOM start

-   You may be prompted for your password to complete the startup.

    If you have installed the Startup Item, use this command to stop the server: shell> sudo /Library/StartupItems/MySQLCOM/MySQLCOM stop

-   You may be prompted for your password to complete the shutdown.

-2.5.4.
+2.4.4.
 Installing and Using the MySQL Preference Pane

-   The MySQL Package installer disk image also includes a custom MySQL Preference Pane that enables you to start, stop and control automated startup during boot of your MySQL installation.
+   The MySQL Package installer disk image also includes a custom MySQL Preference Pane that enables you to start, stop, and control automated startup during boot of your MySQL installation.

    To install the MySQL Preference Pane:

-    1. Download and open the MySQL package installer package, which is provided on a disk image (.dmg).
-Double-click to open the disk image, which includes the main MySQL installation package, the MySQLStartupItem.pkg installation package, and the MySQL.prefPane.
+    1. Download and open the MySQL package installer package, which is provided on a disk image (.dmg) that includes the main MySQL installation package, the MySQLStartupItem.pkg installation package, and the MySQL.prefPane.
+Double-click the disk image to open it.

     2. Double-click the MySQL.prefPane.
 The MySQL System Preferences will open.